Mapping Scotland's GPs

 Or the Organisation - “Dr Smith’s Medical Practice”?

-Any early hopes of an easy project vanished when I realised that the available datasets were of different concepts, and none of the dataset sizes match.
+Any early hopes of an easy project vanished when the available datasets were of different concepts.

 The Population Data